mahancoder/paya-coding-competition/README.md

 ## File structure
 You can find competition's questions PDF source in **exam-questions.pdf**

-Every question-x folder contains a full answer with separate main functions, along with binaries to It's question. **build.sh** compiles all apps (answers) into separate executables using CMake configurations in CMakeLists.txt and then copies all of them into their own directory (e.g. question 1's binary located in /build will be copied to ../question-1, or simply It's subdirectory's question-1 directory)
+Every question-x folder contains a full answer with separate main functions, along with binaries to its question. **build.sh** compiles all apps (answers) into separate executables using CMake configurations in CMakeLists.txt and then copies all of them into their own directory (e.g. question 1's binary located in /build will be copied to ../question-1, or simply It's subdirectory's question-1 directory)

 ## Results
-We got the #1 rank in the entire country.
-Cool.
+We got the #1 rank in the entire country :)